2.9. Calculating spectral density with the kernel polynomial method#

 # 'num_vectors' can be unspecified when using 'LocalVectors'

-local_dos = kwant.kpm.SpectralDensity(fsyst, num_vectors=None,
+local_dos = kwant.kpm.SpectralDensity(fsyst_staggered, num_vectors=None,

 vector_factory=vector_factory,